OpenSrcRepoDataDigging/DailyLog/2019-Mar/论文List.md

 1. Predicting source code changes by mining change history
 2. Wait for It: Determinants of Pull Request Evaluation Latency on GitHub   -- qinglanDeku
-3. DATA COLLECTION AND ANALYSIS OF
+3. DATA COLLECTION AND ANALYSIS OF --Young
 4. Understanding the Factors That Impact the Popularity of GitHub Repositories  --MirageLyu
 5. Mining CVS Repositories to Understand Open-Source Project Developer Roles
 6. Mining Developer Contribution in Open Source Software Using Visualization Techniques
-7. The Promises and Perils of Mining GitHub
+7. The Promises and Perils of Mining GitHub --Young
-8. Mining Developer Contribution in Open Source Software Using Visualization Techniques
+8. Mining Developer Contribution in Open Source Software Using Visualization Techniques --Young
 9. The MSR Cookbook Mining a decade of research
 10. Recommending Relevant Projects via User Behaviour  --qinglanDeku
 11. 基于概率图模型的代码库数据挖掘_姜凯